maginium/docs/the-basics/collections.md

 ### [Extending Collections](collections.md#extending-collections) <a href="#extending-collections" id="extending-collections" name="extending-collections"></a>

 Collections are "macroable", which allows you to add additional methods to the `Collection` class at run time.
-The `Illuminate\Support\Collection` class' `macro` method accepts a closure that will be executed when your macro is called.
+The `Maginium\Framework\Support\Collection` class' `macro` method accepts a closure that will be executed when your macro is called.
 The macro closure may access the collection's other methods via `$this`, just as if it were a real method of the collection class.
 For example, the following code adds a `toUpper` method to the `Collection` class:

-    use Illuminate\Support\Collection;
+    use Maginium\Framework\Support\Collection;
-    use Illuminate\Support\Str;
+    use Maginium\Framework\Support\Str;

     Collection::macro('toUpper', function () {
         return $this->map(function (string $value) {